christophe-cerin/Ecoindex-Revisited/README.md

 We used a 3-d virtual space of 512 random 3d points
 ```

-Anyway, please, read first the headers of Python programs for the usage.
+Anyway, please, read first the headers of Python programs for usage.
 You may also play with some internal variables.